Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) in good faith in the best interests of the Association; and

-   2. for a proper purpose.
+   b) for a proper purpose.

 5. Committee members and former Committee members must not make improper use of—

    a) their position; or

-   2. information acquired by virtue of holding their position— so as to gain an advantage for themselves or any other person or to cause detriment to the Association.
+   b) information acquired by virtue of holding their position— so as to gain an advantage for themselves or any other person or to cause detriment to the Association.

 > **Note:** See also Division 3 of Part 6 of the Act which sets out the general duties of the office holders of an incorporated association.